This page may contain affiliate links.

 • Weight : 450g / 15.9oz

 Softshell pants are optimal for winter use because they vent perspiration very well, they’re more wind-proof than regular hiking pants, and they are usually coated with a durable water repellent that keeps them dry in snow and light rain.
-The Mountain Equipment Ibex Pant is made with a double-weave softshell fabric that has a soft hand and a lot of built-in stretch.
-Warmth-wise, they’re fine down to about 10-20 degrees F when worn by themselves for high exertion activities, but colder than that you’ll probably want to layer them over long underwear or to add a hardshell pant over them for more warmth.
-They’re also a good pant for non-winter conditions, like spring and autumn, when you need something a little warmer for cold or damp up into the high 40’sF.
+The Mountain Equipment Ibex Pant is made from a double-weave softshell fabric with a soft hand and ample built-in stretch.
+Warmth-wise, they’re fine down to about 10-20 degrees F when worn by themselves for high-exertion activities, but colder than that, you’ll probably want to layer them over long underwear or add a hardshell pant for more warmth.
+They’re also a good pair for non-winter conditions, like spring and autumn, when you need something a little warmer for cold or damp weather up into the high 40sF.

 The Ibex Softshell Pants have four zippered front pockets and one in the rear